 HOW TO LODGE A RENTAL DISPUTE IN DUBAI

-Both tenants and landlords can file a rental dispute case at the Rent Dispute Resolution Centre (RDC).
-Let’s see how tenants can lodge a complaint against the landlord in Dubai.
+Both tenants and landlords can file a rental dispute case at the Rental Dispute Resolution Centre (RDC).
+Let’s find out how tenants can lodge a complaint against the landlord in Dubai.

 It is important to familiarise yourself with the Dubai Tenancy Law before thinking of filing a rental dispute case in Dubai.
 The Dubai government has introduced strict laws to govern rental agreements in the city.

-For example, when it comes to increase in rent, the law dictates all landlords to give a 90-day notice of their intention to increase the rent to their tenant(s).
-The increase must be according to RERA’s rent index and the notice must be sent through a registered mailing service.
+For example, when it comes to an increase in rent, the law dictates all landlords give a 90-day notice of their intention to increase the rent to their tenant(s).
+The increase must be according to RERA’s rent index and the notice must be sent through a registered mailing service or electronically.

-Once you have an understanding of the law that backs your RERA complaint, it’s best to inform the other party of your legal standing.
+Once you have an understanding of the laws that back your RERA complaint(s), it’s best to inform the other party of your legal standing.
 For example, if you’ve determined that you’ve been charged an unfair rental increase, you should inform your landlord about the issue.
 Make sure you document all your correspondence with the other party.

-In the event where you are still unable to find a mutually acceptable resolution, a RERA rent complaint can be filed at the rental dispute committee in Dubai.
-However, one should keep in mind that filing a rental dispute case in Dubai can be a long, tedious process.
-It is therefore, advisable to approach this as the last resort to dispute resolution.
+In the event that you are still unable to find a mutually acceptable resolution, filing a rental dispute complaint in Dubai is your next option.
+A RERA rent complaint can be filed at the rental dispute committee in Dubai.
+The procedure for filing a rental dispute complaint in Dubai is relatively straightforward.
+However, one should keep in mind that filing a rental dispute case in Dubai is not particularly a rapid process.

 You need the following documents to register a rental dispute at the RDC in Dubai.